 This business function describes how the back office users can access the View Edit Information page for a task.

+BF02008: Assign to me from Inbox

+Required by SIPO and will use the same functionality as described in the Global TM FAD Document [Ref: R3].

+This business function describes how the “assign to me” shall work for tasks in Inbox.

 BSP003: Inbox Tab